DaveSeidel/music-tools/yt-render/README.md

 of the contents of the WAV file.
 The intended use of this script is to render a piece of music into a form that can be uploaded to YouTube.

+This program has ben tested only on Linux.
+You must have both sox and ffmpeg installed and on the path.

     usage: yt-render.py [-h] [-m METADATA_FILE] [-r] [-p] [-v]

     Build MP4 video, with static spectrogram, from WAV file.